Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 2. Start with a privacy-first data flow model

 Most privacy failures happen because teams do not have a shared picture of where data travels.
-Your first deliverable should be a “data flow map” that is more operational than a slide deck: it should match real services and real storage locations.
+Your first deliverable should be a data flow map that matches real services and real storage locations.

 2.1 A practical AI data flow map

 Draw the end-to-end flow for one user request.
-Include every system that sees user content:
+Include every system that can see user content:

 2.2 Define “privacy boundaries” explicitly

-A privacy boundary is the point where you lose direct control over data handling.
+A privacy boundary is where you lose direct control over data handling.
 Typical boundaries include:

 Good boundary design

 If a boundary is unavoidable, reduce what crosses it.
 Send tokens or masked data instead of raw identifiers.
-Prefer derived signals (classification labels, intent tags, policy flags) over raw text.
+Prefer derived signals (labels, intents, policy flags) over raw text.
 Make “raw text leaving our boundary” a conscious exception with documented justification.

 3. Step 0: Inventory and classify personal data